 For the treatment of lead poisoning: A doctor may give EDTA intravenously (IV) in a clinic or hospital.
 The dose depends on the amount of lead in the child's blood, as well as the child's height and weight.
 Daily treatment for up to 5 days may be required.

-For heavy metal toxicity: EDTA chelation therapy is often given intravenously with calcium, magnesium, and vitamins B and C over a period of 1 - 3 hours.
+For heavy metal toxicity: EDTA chelation therapy is often given intravenously with calcium, magnesium, and vitamins B and C over a period of 1 to 3 hours.
 The recommended adult dosage varies depending on the size of the person and the amount of lead or other metal in the body.
-For an average sized person, the amount may range from 700 - 3,500 mg every 12 hours until the substance is significantly reduced in the bloodstream.
 The amount used would be determined in a hospital setting.

 The most common side effect is a burning sensation at the site of the injection.
 In addition, some people may have an allergic reaction to EDTA.
 Other serious side effects that have been reported include low blood sugar, diminished calcium levels, headache, nausea, dangerously low blood pressure, kidney failure, organ damage, irregular heartbeat, seizures, or even death.